p5hzehxa/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/design-sign-up-flows/index.md

 A visual disconnect between your app and the registration form can reduce user trust:

 * **The question:** How should you apply your brand’s look and feel to the form?
 * **The recommended path:** Use the [Okta Hosted Sign-In Widget](/docs/concepts/sign-in-widget/).
-It is the most secure way to maintain consistency.
-Use the [Okta Branding Tool](/docs/concepts/brands/) (or custom CSS) to match your company’s colors and logos, providing a seamless transition from your app to the login flow.
+It's the most secure way to maintain consistency.
+Use the [Okta Branding Tool](/docs/concepts/brands/) (or custom CSS) to match your company’s colors and logos, providing a seamless transition from your app to the sign-in flow.

 ## The end-to-end UX and communication